-It was a rushed departure from Koroni after a sleepless night of pitching and rolling as a north easterly wind started blowing into the harbour during the early hours, setting up an uncomfortable chop as waves coming in met waves reflected off the quayside wall.
-Through the morning I was feeling increasingly green so we tried our luck anchored off the beach instead.
-Once around the corner the chop was gone but there was a swell rolling in from the south east.
+It was a rushed departure from Koroni after a sleepless night of pitching and rolling.
+A north easterly wind had started blowing into the harbour during the early hours.
+Subsequently, this created an uncomfortable chop as waves coming in met waves reflected off the quayside wall.
+As the morning progressed I was feeling increasingly green so we tried our luck anchored off the beach instead.
+Once around the corner the chop disappeared but there was now a swell rolling in from the south east.
 This was strange as there was no wind from there.

-It was a lovely setting: blue skies, a sandy beach and the fort providing a beautiful backdrop.
-But the idyll wasn’t to last.
-The north wind died away and we began to roll in the swell.
-Greenness began to return to my gills.
+The new anchorage had a lovely setting.
+Blue skies, a sandy beach and the fort provided a beautiful backdrop.
+But unfortunately, the idyll wasn’t to last.
+The north wind died away and we then began to roll in the swell.
+Greenness returned to my gills.
 We scoured the weather sites looking for at least two forecasts that agreed, but it seemed today was one of those days where we had to take a lucky dip.

 We decided to push on across to the second finger and the anchorage at Limeni.
-With the remains of the north wind we hoped to get a sail in but there wasn’t enough to get us through the swell, resulting in a motor sail instead.
+With the remains of the north wind we hoped to get a sail in.
+However, there wasn’t enough to get us through the swell, resulting in a motor sail instead.
 With such little wind we couldn’t understand why the sea was so chopped up.
 We pondered all the way across where the swell could be coming from.
 We got our answer about 5nm off the other side as Colin spotted a line of white horses dancing up ahead.
-It was as if we’d passed through an invisible force field – on one side light and variable wind, on the other an easterly F7.
+It was as if we’d passed through an invisible force field.
+On one side light and variable wind, on the other an easterly F7.

-Our speed dropped right off and fingers of spray splashed up Emerald’s bow.
+Our speed subsequently dropped right off and fingers of spray splashed up Emerald’s bow.
 We were glad of our 75hp engine working hard to push us on.
-Although with the wind on the nose things weren’t too bad, much better than a wind at 30° that creates sneaky waves that find their way into the cockpit.
+Although with the wind on the nose things weren’t too bad, much better than a wind at 30°.
+That direction wind creates sneaky waves that find their way into the cockpit.

 It was an hour long slog and even inside the bay the wind was still howling.
-Three other boats were anchored, spread from one side to the other of the half mile wide bay.
-Sandy patches of seabed were easy to spot and dropping the hook in 4m we let the wind do the work of setting us.
-Emerald was blown sideways for a few moments until she reached the end of the released chain, then her nose was pulled sharply back around to the wind and we knew we were well in.
-When we tried to look for the anchor, following the chain until it disappeared into the sand, all we could spot was the top of one fluke sticking out.
+Three other boats were anchored, spread across the half mile wide bay.
+Sandy patches of seabed were easy to spot.
+We dropped the hook in 4m and let the wind do the work of setting us.
+Emerald was blown sideways for a few moments until she reached the end of the released chain.
+Then her nose was pulled sharply back around to the wind and we knew we were well in.
+Looking for the anchor, we followed the line of the chain, descending into the clear water.
+It disappeared into the sand, and all we could spot was the top of one fluke sticking out.

 The anchorage was certainly in a dramatic setting.
-What a difference there is in scenery and architecture between the first and second finger of the Peloponnese.
-Gone are the green hillsides covered in rows of olive trees and dotted with white painted houses to be replaced by craggy mountains with bleak hilltops scrubbed bare by the winds.
+What a difference there is in scenery and architecture between the first and second fingers of the Peloponnese.
+Finger one had green hillsides covered in rows of olive trees and dotted with white painted houses.
+Craggy mountains with bleak hilltops scrubbed bare by the winds now ruled.
 Imposing tower houses stand tall on the hills, built for keeping out enemies.

-These Mani style houses were built by the fearsome warrior tribes that settled here after the fall of Mystras, the towers made for defending a clans’ land and water supplies against rival clans and invading Turkish armies.
-Even though the threat of invasion by enemies has been replaced by the welcoming of tourists, hotels and new builds are kept to the Mani style.
+Fearsome warrior tribes built these Mani style houses having settled here after the fall of Mystras.
+The towers purpose was to defend a clan’s land and water supplies against rival clans and invading Turkish armies.
+Even though the threat of invasion by enemies has been replaced by tourist feet, hotels and new builds are kept to the Mani style.
 The villages of Limeni and New Itayo which line the bay are just a cluster of 15 or so houses, tavernas and guest houses.
 In Limeni a former chieftains tower house has been restored and is now a hotel.
 There were very few derelict buildings as most houses have been tastefully restored.

-Our rushed departure meant we hadn’t been able to get fresh bread, so the next morning I set off along the coast road to the village of Limeni to see if I could find a shop.
-I did find one but they had very little supplies, I guess there aren’t many customers at this end of the season.
+Our rushed departure meant we hadn’t been able to get fresh bread.
+So, the next morning I set off along the coast road to the village of Limeni to find a shop.
+I found one but it had few supplies, I guess there aren’t many customers at this end of the season.